Real Men Wear Spandex

 - Hole Patrol (2003) - Originally released as Metal Shop & reissued as Metal Skool.

 - Hey That's What I Call Sludge!
 Vol. 1 (2004) - Compilation Album.

 - Feel the Steel (June 2009) - as Steel Panther.

 - Balls Out (2011)

-    - Asian Hooker Stereotype: "Asian Hooker", complete with probably-deliberate Critical Research Failure, idenifying a geisha as a prostitute.
+- Asian Hooker Stereotype: "Asian Hooker", complete with deliberate Critical Research Failure, idenifying a geisha as a prostitute.

 - Department of Redundancy Department: "Hell's On Fire".

 - The Ditz: Lexxi.